BoGGoG/boggog.github.io/docs/_posts/2022-09-20-Symba-Conclusions.md

 Interestingly both are even higher than I had expected from the consideration above.

 ## Interpretation and Conclusion
+The transformer model learned to predict the squared amplitudes from amplitudes for QED data with hybrid prefix notation.
+Thus, my conversions from infix to hybrid prefix notation worked.
+The token accuracy also is not bad at 96.55%.
+Still, the accuracy is lower than in the original paper.
+The differences to the original paper are:
+- prefix notation
+- longer sequences, I have used up to 350 and they up to 250
+- hyperparameters: They used 6 layers, 8 heads, 512 embedding dimension and 16384 latent dimension, whereas I used only 2 layers, 256 embedding dimension, 8 heads and 2048 latent dimension.
+I already have a model with more layers, but training time increases a lot with more layers (I would guess around linearly), so I haven't finished it yet.
+- learning rate schedule

+I'm guessing the longer sequences and the different hyperparameters make a big the difference, so I cannot compare the change in notations yet.

+## One Caveat: What does the model learn?
+TODO

 ## Future Work
 There is still a lot to do.
 I will continue working on this project even after GSoC.

+### Compare Notations
+The obvous thing to do is to compare infix notation and prefix notation with the exact same model.
+This will show if it is worth further exploring the prefix notation or not.
+A full evaluation would include infix, prefix and hybrid prefix data.
+Of course they will have different sequence lengths.
+While a comparison between the sequence lengths will be interesting and certainly worth exploring, it will also make the comparison between model performances more complicated.
+I will have to choose a maximal sequence length for the model, say 350.
+Then, the models have to be trained on the differently encoded dataset.
+Best would probably be to have the train/test split done before encoding.
+Then each model can train on as much training data as it works with (depending on sequence length), but testing should be done on the exact same data (with different encodings of course).

 ### QCD Data
 I am working on QCD data and have already calculated amplitudes up to $$3\to 3$$ processes,